-The ACLOUD aircraft campaign performed 22 research flights between 23 May - 26 June 2017, which are listed in Table 1 (flight numbers start with #4 neglecting the test and ferry flights #1-3).
-In total, measurements were obtained in 165 flight hours distributed equally to both aircraft.
+The ACLOUD aircraft campaign performed 22 research flights between 23 May - 26 June 2017 which are listed in Table 1 (flight numbers start with #4 neglecting the test and ferry flights #1-3).
+In total, 165 flight hours were spent by both aircraft.
 A joint operation of Polar 5 and 6 was coordinated for 16 research flights.
-The general scientific goals of all ACLOUD flights are summarized by Wendisch et al. (2019).
-Most flights included different flight sections to address more than only one of the specific objectives.
-The dedicated missions and flight patterns can be categorized as follows.
+Eleven closely collocated flights with Polar 5